DAism2019/SCC0/README.md

 The SCC0 framework allows any interacting contract to verify compliance by:

-- Checking the declared `LICENSE` constant.
+- Checking the declared `` constant.
-- Querying the License Manager’s functions (e.g., `isSCC0Compliant`).
+-
-- Ensuring that the dApp/dAIpp is not blacklisted.
+- Ensuring that the dApp/dAIpp is whitelisted.

 These mechanisms promote a trustless and automated approach to enforcing the SCC0 license across decentralized applications.